Phenomenology of the standard HVM and 95.4 GeV excess: Acknowledgement

 \section{Acknowledgement}

-We thank A. K. Alok and N. R. S. Chundawat for collaboration in the very early stage of this work.
-We thank V. Singh for carefully reading the manuscript.
-This work is supported by the Council of Science and Technology, Govt. of Uttar Pradesh, India through the project `` A new paradigm for flavor problem " no. CST/D-1301, and Science and Engineering Research Board, Department of Science and Technology, Government of India through the project `` Higgs Physics within and beyond the Standard Model" no. CRG/2022/003237.
+We thank N. R. S. Chundawat for collaboration during the very early stages of this work.
+This paper is dedicated to the memory of Ashutosh Kumar Alok, a remarkable human being whose scientific insight and dedication greatly influenced this research.
+We also thank Vartika Singh for carefully reading the manuscript.
+This work is supported by the Council of Science and Technology, Govt. of Uttar Pradesh, India through the project `` A new paradigm for flavor problem " no. CST/D-1301, and Anusandhan National Research Foundation (Science and Engineering Research Board) , Department of Science and Technology, Government of India through the project `` Higgs Physics within and beyond the Standard Model" no. CRG/2022/003237.
 NS acknowledges the support through the INSPIRE fellowship by the Department of Science and Technology, Government of India.